jasonvolney/JasonVolney/README.md

 ### Hi there 👋!
 I'm a developer from Brazil!

 I am Jason Volney a 41 years old who has a strong passion and interest for technology & design.
 I have a large experience at industrial manufacturing, but in this days I decide to migrate for Information of technology since 2017.
-I have interesting in Machine Learning and Computer Science and UX/UI Design.
+I have interesting in Machine Learning, Computer Science and UX/UI Design.

 I'm focusing to learn and creating my own website to put my portifolio into it.